Guidance about how residential provision is inspected in further education colleges.

-Our first principle of inspection is to focus on the things that matter most to children’s lives.
+Our first principle of inspection is to focus on the things that matter most to children and young people’s lives.
 The SCCIF is not a ‘one-size-fits-all’ framework.
 The evaluation criteria are broadly consistent across the different types of children’s social care services but they reflect the unique nature of each type of service.

 A pdf version of this guidance is available on request.
 Please contact us at firstname.lastname@example.org.